boluwatifeda/comp423-course-notes/docs/tutorials/rust-setup.md

     !!! tip
         ```cargo clean``` will remove the ```target``` directory, deleting all build artifacts.
 You can run this command to free up disk space, ensure a fresh build, or fix build issues.

+    === "```cargo run```"

     The second way, ```cargo run``` builds and executes your program in a single action.
 Whereas if you alter your process, you would have to rerun ```cargo build```, ```cargo run``` automatically rebuilds your project if your make changes everytime you execute it.
 Again, your project build remains in the ```target``` directory, and consists of compiled binaries (The ELF files) and dependencies.

     !!! note
         Note that ```cargo build``` allows you to build your project once and then run it multiple times.
 It can be useful for performance-sensitive tasks as it allows you to inspect or manipulate the compiled output. ```cargo run``` streamlines the process by automatically handling both tasks, which is more convenient for regular development.

+---
+### Key Concepts for Setting Up a DevContainer Project

+DevContainer
+: A configuration for containerized development environments in Visual Studio Code.
+It includes tools, dependencies, and settings.

+Docker
+: A platform that enables you to develop, ship, and run applications inside containers.
+Required for using DevContainers.

+`devcontainer.json`
+: A configuration file that defines the settings, extensions, and commands for the DevContainer.

+Rust DevContainer
+: A pre-configured DevContainer for Rust development.
+Includes Rust tools like `cargo` and the Rust Analyzer extension.

+---